jeffrey-garcia/XMLBlog/README.md

-# An XML representation of a simple online blog system displayable in web browser
+# XML Blog

-A simple online blog system where users can read comments in a popup window, it includes the following tasks:
+An XML representation of a simple online blog system where users can read it through web browser, it includes the following tasks:

-1. blog.xsd
+1. blog.xsd - the data of the blog post

-2. blog.xml
+2. blog.xml - the main XML file which uses the blog.xsd

-3. blogdisplay.xsl
+3. blogdisplay.xsl - formats the xml file to be displayed in a table-like format.
+In addition, it will pass the posttitle value to the java script when the user clicks the link

-4. script.js
+4. script.js - script.js to show the popup comment window